-If you want to deep dive into the history and background of the minimalist art movement, I recommend this article: Exploring Minimalist Art – All You Need To Know.
+If you want to deep dive into the history and background of the Minimalist Art movement, I recommend this article: Exploring Minimalist Art – All You Need To Know.

-Frank Stella, considered as the first minimalist artist
+Frank Stella, considered the first minimalist artist

 The first minimalist artist was Frank Stella.
 In 1959, he began painting his signature black stripe paintings.
 While he certainly wasn’t the first artist to use a highly reduced and minimalist aesthetic in his work, he was the first artist in the movement to be labeled a minimalist artist.1